Tips & Tricks - Microsoft Exchange - Set out of office message

 The VTL Include element was deleted afterwards as it is no longer necessary.

-The script can be subsequently edited via the application node.
+The script can be edited later via the application node.
 To do this, select the "Details" context menu.
-Click on the "Open temporary working directory" link in the Details dialog.
-The VM file ""outOfOffice.vm"" is located in the "resources" folder.
+In the "Details" dialog, click on the "Open temporary working directory" link.
+The "outOfOffice.vm" file is stored in the "resources" folder.

 function setOutOfOfficeMessage(p_oHtml)